robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 implemented any functions to receive info FROM the WAV Trigger.

 I make no attempt to throttle the amount of messages that are sent.
-If you send continuous volume commands at full speed, you risk overflowing the WAV Trigger's serial input buffer and/or causing clicks in the WAV Triggers audio output due to excessive serial interrupt processing stealing cycles from audio playback.
-If you are connecting a continuous controller that can change rapidly for volume control, you should use a timer to send changes only every 10 or more msecs.
+If you send continuous volume or sample-rate commands at full speed, you risk overflowing the WAV Trigger's serial input buffer and/or causing clicks in the WAV Triggers audio output due to excessive serial interrupt processing stealing cycles from audio playback.
+If you are connecting a continuous controller that can change rapidly for volume or sample-rate control, you should use a timer to send changes only every 10 or more msecs.
 You can, of course, experiment with this.
-If you're only ever playing 1 or 2 tracks at a time, you'll likely be able to get away with sending volume changes more frequently than if you are playing 8 tracks at a time.
+If you're only ever playing 1 or 2 tracks at a time, you'll likely be able to get away with send- ing volume changes more frequently than if you are playing 8 tracks at a time.

 Beginning with WAV Trigger firmware v0.80 and higher, track fade and crossfade functions are supported, allowing you to achieve smooth volume ramps (up or down)